-nology, the concept of relational databases, spatial data models, topology, raster data and vector data.
+The course introduces students to GIS terminology, the concept of relational databases, spatial data models, topology, raster data and vector data.
 Data entry methods including quality control and metadata are discussed.
 The student is introduced to spatial analysis applications including terrain analysis, data manipulation and visualization.
 Students apply knowledge in the laboratory using GIS software.
-Prerequisites: Basic Calculus (MATH 122) (or equivalent), Computer Applications for Technicians (SOET 110) or good working knowledge of spreadsheet applications.
+Prerequisites: Computer Applications for Technicians (SOET 110) or good working knowledge of spreadsheet applications.

-STRUCTURAL STEEL DETAILING Fall, 3 credit hours
+CONS 366 STRUCTURAL STEEL DETAILING Fall, 3 credit hours

-An acquaintance with the properties, dimensions, and characteristics of present day shapes and forms is achieved by making detail and erection drawings reflecting present day fabrication and erection procedures for structural steel.
+An acquaintance with the properties, dimen-

+sions, and characteristics of present day shapes and forms is achieved by making detail and erection drawings reflecting present day fabrication and erection procedures for structural steel.
 Mill practices, tolerances, and billings are considered.
 Proper drafting techniques are observed.
 Selection and detailing of beams, girders, columns, and connections is carried out.
 Drawing prints of columns and connections is carried out.
 Drawing prints are made for checking purposes from the pencil drawings.
 The AISC handbook is used extensively as a reference.
 One hour lecture, four hours laboratory per week.
 Prerequisites: Structural Steel Design (CONS 324), Computer Drafting (SOET 116), or permission of instructor.